-- Understand the influence that the military has had on French society since $1815\,$ - Acquire a more thorough knowledge of the military events that have occurred since 1815 - Analyze history from the point of view of an original historiographical school of thought - Write a scientific, research paper on a particular subject COURSE PROGRAM:
+- Understand the influence that the military has had on French society since 1815 - Acquire a more thorough knowledge of the military events that have occurred since 1815 - Analyze history from the point of view of an original historiographical school of thought - Write a scientific, research paper on a particular subject COURSE PROGRAM:

 The wealth of French history can partly be explained by the important role played by the French military.
 French territory and society have been greatly impacted not only by war itself, but also by the periods of preparation that precede it and the consequences that follow.

 The study of the military differs from that of " War History " in that the reflections it entails cover times of peace as well as of war.
 This branch of historiography aspires to demonstrate the political, economic, social and cultural influence conflicts have had on contemporary France.

 This course therefore serves as an introduction to the issues raised by the study of the military, and proposes to cover three main themes: a general framework, times of peace, and times of war.

 - 1- Introduction to Teaching about the Military

 - 2- Discovery of Traces of the Military in Lille

+3- General Structure and Organisation of Milit

 - 3- General Structure and Organisation of Military Forces

 - 4- Military Heritage

 - 5- The Military and Territorial Influence

 - 6- Military Service

 - 7- Links between the Army and the Nation

 - 8- Military Memoires

 - 9- The Restoration and the Second Empire

 - 10- The First World War

 - 11- The Second World War

 - 12- Colonisation, Decolonisation and External Military Operations

 BIBLIOGRAPHY:

-Cabanes B. (dir), Histoire de la guerre du XIXe siècle à nos jours, Paris, Seuil, 2018 Corvisier A. (dir.), Histoire militaire de la France, T. 2 : de 1715 à 1871, T. 3 : de 1871 à 1940, T. 4 : de 1940 à nos jours Paris, Presses universitaires de France, 1992 Drévillon H., Wieviorka O. (dir), Histoire militaire de la France, tome 1 : des Mérovingiens au Second Empire, tome 2 : de 1870 à nos jours, Paris, Perrin, 2018 LCE3/21a: ESSENTIAL THEMES IN 19th CENTURY BRITISH CIVILISATION Spring Semester THIS COURSE IS TAUGHT IN ENGLISH ECTS credits: 3 COURSE PROGRAM:
+Cabanes B. (dir), Histoire de la guerre du XIXe siècle à nos jours, Paris, Seuil, 2018

+Corvisier A. (dir.), Histoire militaire de la France, T. 2 : de 1715 à 1871, T. 3 : de 1871 à 1940, T. 4 : de 1940 à nos jours Paris, Presses universitaires de France, 1992 Drévillon H., Wieviorka O. (dir), Histoire militaire de la France, tome 1 : des Mérovingiens au Second Empire, tome 2 : de 1870 à nos jours, Paris, Perrin, 2018

+LCE3/21a: ESSENTIAL THEMES IN 19th CENTURY BRITISH CIVILISATION Spring Semester

+THIS COURSE IS TAUGHT IN ENGLISH

 Lectures: 24 hours

+ECTS credits: 3
-" Britain in the 19th century : important issues "

-- I- Emancipation : from the abolition of slavery to the Suffragette Movement
+COURSE PROGRAM: " Britain in the 19th century : important issues " I- Emancipation : from the abolition of slavery to the Suffragette Movement

-- II- The Irish question
+II- The Irish question

-- III- The Reforming spirit and the Social question
+III- The Reforming spirit and the Social question

-- IV- The Imperial predicament
+IV- The Imperial predicament

-- V- Cultural and ideological
+V- Cultural and ideological

-LCEE3/21A : SPANISH CIVILIZATION: FROM FRANCO'S DICTATORSHIP TO 2000'S SPAIN Spring Semester

-THIS CLASS IS TAUGHT IN SPANISH

-Classes: 24 hours
+H3/27b: WOMEN IN THE 16TH TO 18TH CENTURIES

+Spring Semester

-ECTS credits: 4
+Lectures: 24 hours ECTS credits: 3

-OBJECTIVE: To acquire an in-depth understanding of the history of Spain from the beginning of the 20th Century to the present day and be able to present and analyse both orally and in writing.

 COURSE PROGRAM: